India–Pakistan cricket rivalry: History

 In the late 1980s and for most of the 1990s, India and Pakistan played each other only at neutral venues such as Sharjah in the United Arab Emirates and in the Canadian city of Toronto, where large audiences of expatriates regularly watched matches between the sides.
 The series between the teams in Canada in the 1990s and early 2000s were officially known as the "Friendship Cup".
 Sharjah, even though a neutral venue, was considered as the "back yard of Pakistan" given the close proximity and the massive support the team generated.

-The rise of multinational competitions such as the Cricket World Cup, ICC T20 World Cup, ICC Champions Trophy, the Austral-Asia Cup, and the Asia Cup led to more regular, albeit briefer, contests between the two sides.
+The rise of multinational competitions, such as the ICC Cricket World Cup, ICC T20 World Cup, ICC Champions Trophy, and the Asia Cup led to more regular, albeit briefer, contests between the two sides.

 In 1999, immediately following Indian Prime Minister Atal Bihari Vajpayee's historic visit to Pakistan, the Pakistani team toured India for a series of Test matches and One Day Internationals.
 The Kargil War later in the year caused tensions between the countries and cricket was again suspended.
 Vajpayee's peace initiative of 2003 led to India touring Pakistan after a gap of almost 15 years.
-Subsequent exchange tours were held in 2005 and 2006 before the 2008 Mumbai attacks led to the suspension of India's planned tour of Pakistan in 2009 and all future engagements in Pakistan.
-India has refused to play any form of series against Pakistan since then.
+Subsequent exchange tours were held in January to February 2006 in Pakistan and November to December 2007 in India.

+The November 2008 terror attacks in Mumbai by Pakistan based terrorist outfit Lashkar-e-Taiba caused a major blow to the diplomatic and cricketing ties between India and Pakistan.
+It led to the suspension of India's planned tour of Pakistan in 2009 and all future engagements in Pakistan.
+Since then, India has refused to play any form of series against Pakistan, only exception being Asia Cup and ICC events.
+Furthermore, Pakistani players were excluded from the Indian Premier League, following which their contracts were terminated, with the inaugural season being the only one where they participated.

 The 2009 attack on the Sri Lanka national cricket team in Lahore led to the suspension of international tours of Pakistan, with no Test series played in the country for a decade and Pakistan was removed as a co-host for the 2011 Cricket World Cup which had been due to be played across the Indian subcontinent.
 India and Pakistan qualified for the first semi-final of the tournament and the Indian government invited the Pakistani Prime Minister Yousuf Raza Gilani to watch the match along with his Indian counterpart, Manmohan Singh.